We Ride Australia

 Towards Safe Routes to School

-Since it’s beginnings as the former Cycling Promotion Foundation, We Ride Australia has focused on the goal of encouraging more Australian children to ride bikes.
+Since it’s beginnings in 2002, We Ride Australia has focused on the goal of encouraging more Australian children to ride bikes.
 From the past to present day, We Ride Australia continues to develop and disseminate information on how we as a nation, can improve the activity and ultimately the health of our children and our environment.
 By improving active travel infrastructure, delivering national programs and policy to improve the health and safety of young Aussie kids, together we can make a difference.

 Find out more about each step along the way of the journey towards, safe, active and healthy kids, with our Safe Routes to School initiatives.